hyperfastingleton/hyperfastingleton.github.io/source/progress/index.md

 ## Green cabinets

-We have not one but two green cabinets!
+We have not one, but two, green cabinets!
 IGHE-1, as it is affectionately known, is at Ingleborough Communiy Centre (being delivered here by tractor, of course) and IGHE-2 is at Mealbank Scout Hut.
 That's one on each side of the rivers!

 {% raw %}
 <div class="justified-gallery">